 Printing at High Speed

 Now, if you move your extruder in a faster way or too quickly, it might slide, or it will deposit and excess filament on the sides of your print walls.
-You will find such verticals and wavy lines on the curved surfaces of the 3D printer or the flat edges of the print.
+You will find such vertical and wavy lines on the curved surfaces of the 3D printer or the flat edges of the print.

 High Jerk & Acceleration Settings